alipay/YiJian-Community/README.md

 Core components of YiJian-Community include:
 - **`data`**
-  - Natively supports data in csv, json, and parquet formats.
+  - Natively supports data in CSV, JSON, and Parquet formats.
 Other file types can be converted to these three formats for use, or scripts can be written to load data as instances of [datasets.Dataset](https://huggingface.co/docs/datasets/v2.19.0/en/package_reference/main_classes#datasets.Dataset);
   - Not limited by language, can be used to assess any language;

     For details of the risk taxonomy and data samples, please refer to [data_en.md](./docs/data_en.md).